Reviews You Can Rely On

 Credit: Jon Oleson

 Toe socks like the Injinji Outdoor Midweight Crew are colder than traditional styles because of their individualized digit design.
-This keeps toes away from each other, which doesn't enable a 'warming effect,' similar to how mittens are typically warmer than gloves.
-Of the socks tested, this is the coldest sock in wet and dry conditions.
+The toe slips keep toes away from each other, eliminating the option for a 'warming effect' between them, similar to how mittens are typically warmer than gloves.
+Of the socks tested, this proved to be among the coldest socks in wet and dry conditions.
+Others with lackluster performances in ensuring warmth were the Feetures Elite Light Cushion Mini Crew and CEP Run Compression Mid Cut 4.0, but generally speaking, lighter-weight options always end up toward the bottom of the spectrum.

 hiking socks - pictured on the left is the injinji toe sock with an older smartwool...